cjnaz/cjnfuncs/README.md

 ### Behaviors and rules
 - If `in_path` is a relative path (eg, `mydir/myfile.txt`) portion then the `base_path` is prepended.
-- If both `in_path` and `base_path` are relative then the combined path will also be relative, usually to the script directory (generally not useful).
+- If both `in_path` and `base_path` are relative then the combined path will also be relative, usually to the tool script directory (generally not useful).
 - If `in_path` is an absolute path (eg, `/tmp/mydir/myfile.txt`) then the `base_path` is ignored.
 - `in_path` and `base_path` may be type str(), Path(), or PurePath().
 - Symlinks are followed (not resolved).